The Best SBA Lenders: Your Essential Guide

 Finding the best lenders for SBA 504 loans is complicated because of the unique nature of this loan program.
 504 loans require working with a Certified Development Company (CDC).
 CDCs are the SBA’s community partners dedicated to promoting business in underserved communities.

-That’s why this loan type is sometimes called an SBA CDC/504 loan.
+That’s why this loan type is sometimes referred to as an SBA CDC/504 loan.
 Since the process starts with finding a CDC and beginning the application, the third-party lender you choose often has experience working with that particular CDC.

 Can I get an SBA Loan with bad credit?